pluginsGLPI/doc/source/formcreator/configuration.rst

 .. image:: images/question_creation.png

-The name of the questions will appear on the left and the field type selected on the right
+The name of the questions will appear on the left and the field type selected on the right.

 The Description will be under the input field.

-Additional optioins may be displayed depending on the currently selected question type..
+Additional options may be displayed depending on the currently selected question type.

 If validation of the input is desired, it can be implemented following `PHP Regular Expressions <http://php.net/manual/reference.pcre.pattern.syntax.php>`_.